-We recommend that you follow official medical and health advice provided by the government, including follow social distancing guidelines.
-You can find out more at www.gov.uk/government/publications/covid-19-stay-at-homeguidance and
+We recommend that you follow official medical and health advice provided by the government, COVID-19: ventilation of indoor spaces to stop the spread of coronavirus – GOV.UK (www.gov.uk)

-Our staff are currently working from home alongside limited office access.
-Our service to residents continues to be provided within the boundaries in place for observing social distancing and self-isolation advice from the Government.
+Our office has re-opened and our service to residents continues to be provided within the advice supplied from the Government.

 Government guidelines state that anyone who has coronavirus symptoms must self isolate.
 We would only access your home during this time if there was likely to be a serious health & safety breach.
 Each case would be looked at independently.

 We want to help you through this challenging time and if you feel you are unable to pay please contact us to discuss your case.

 Our Housing Officers will always contact you via telephone in the first instance to ensure we keep you as safe as possible.